vkleen/ghent-slides/src/slides.md

 Idiomatic Nickel, if there is such a thing already, is expressing the final configuration as a recursively defined record If you need to transform it for a specific consumer, make a new field that is a function of the relevant other fields

+Writing configurations as recursive records is the key to modularity in Nickel, and Yann is going to tell you more about that paradigm.

-The next step in Nickel are custom data validation functions, to be applied to record fields.
+I also said I want to write correct configuration.
+Nickel helps with correctness in two ways.
+There's a static type system that I'm going to ignore right now.
+And there are custom data validation functions, to be applied to record fields.
 We call them contracts.
 > go
 -->